Sen no Rikyū: Later years

-It was during his later years that Rikyū began to use very tiny, rustic tea rooms referred as (sō-an) ('grass hermitage'), such as the two-tatami mat tea room named Tai-an, which can be seen today at Myōki-an temple in Yamazaki, a suburb of Kyoto, and which is credited to his design.
+It was during his later years that Rikyū began to use very tiny, rustic chashitsu (tea ceremony rooms) referred as (sō-an) ('grass hermitage'), such as the two-tatami mat tea room named Tai-an, which can be seen today at Myōki-an temple in Yamazaki, a suburb of Kyoto, and which is credited to his design.
 This tea room has been designated as a National Treasure.
-He also developed many implements for tea ceremony, including flower containers, teascoops, and lid rests made of bamboo, and also used everyday objects for tea ceremony, often in novel ways.
+He also developed many tea utensils, including bamboo flower containers, tea scoops, and lid rests, and used everyday objects in tea ceremony in novel ways.

-Raku teabowls were originated through his collaboration with a tile-maker named Raku Chōjirō.
-Rikyū had a preference for simple, rustic items made in Japan, rather than the expensive Chinese-made items that were fashionable at the time.
+Raku ware chawan (tea bowls) were originated through his collaboration with a tile-maker named Raku Chōjirō.
+Rikyū preferred simple, rustic, locally-made items to the expensive, Chinese-made items that were fashionable at the time.
 Though not the inventor of the philosophy of wabi-sabi, which finds beauty in the very simple, Rikyū is among those most responsible for popularizing it, developing it, and incorporating it into tea ceremony.
-He created a new form of tea ceremony using very simple instruments and surroundings.
-This and his other beliefs and teachings came to be known as (sōan-cha) (the grass-thatched hermitage style of (chanoyu)), or more generally, (wabi-cha).
+He developed a new form of tea ceremony using simple instruments and settings.
+This, along with his other beliefs and teachings, came to be known as (sōan-cha) (the grass-thatched hermitage style of (chanoyu)), or, more generally, (wabi-cha).
 This line of (chanoyu) that his descendants and followers carried on was recognized as the Senke-ryū (千家流).

 A writer and poet, the tea master referred to the ware and its relationship with the tea ceremony, saying, "Though you wipe your hands and brush off the dust and dirt from the vessels, what is the use of all this fuss if the heart is still impure?"

 Two of his primary disciples were Nanbō Sōkei (南坊宗啓; dates unknown), a somewhat legendary Zen priest; and Yamanoue Sōji (1544–90), a townsman of Sakai.
 Another was Furuta Oribe (1544-1615), who became a celebrated tea master after Rikyū's death.
-Nanbō is credited as the original author of the Nanpō roku, a record of Rikyū's teachings.
-There is, however, some debate as to whether Nanbō even existed, and some scholars theorize that his writings were actually by samurai litterateur Tachibana Jitsuzan (1655-1708), who claimed to have found and transcribed these texts.
+Nanbō is credited as the original author of the Southern Record, a record of Rikyū's teachings.
+There is, however, debate over whether Nanbō even existed, and some scholars argue that his writings were actually by the samurai litterateur Tachibana Jitsuzan (1655-1708), who claimed to have found and transcribed these texts.
 Yamanoue's chronicle, the (Yamanoue Sōji ki) (山上宗二記), gives commentary about Rikyū's teachings and the state of (chanoyu) at the time of its writing.

-Rikyū had a number of children, including a son known in history as Sen Dōan, and daughter known as Okame.
-This daughter became the bride of Rikyū's second wife's son by a previous marriage, known in history as Sen Shōan.
-Due to many complex circumstances, Sen Shōan, rather than Rikyū's legitimate heir, Dōan, became the person counted as the 2nd generation in the Sen-family's tradition of (chanoyu) (see (san-Senke) at schools of Japanese tea ceremony).
+Rikyū had a number of children, including a son, Sen no Dōan, and a daughter, Okame.
+This daughter married Sen Shōan, the son of Rikyū's second wife in a previous marriage.
+Due to complex circumstances, Sen Shōan, rather than Rikyū's legitimate heir, Dōan, was recognized as the second-generation figure in the Sen family tradition of tea ceremony.